Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/_index.md

 ---
 title: "About Windows Application Programming Interfaces (API)"
 linkTitle: "Building APIs and exits"
 weight: 230
----This section describes the application build features of the {{< TransferCFT/axwayvariablesComponentShortName  >}}
+--- This section describes the application build features of the {{< TransferCFT/axwayvariablesComponentShortName  >}}
 Windows Application Programming Interfaces, and introduces concepts
 including: